 The earliest Egyptians buried their dead in shallow pits in the desert.
 The hot, dry sand quickly removed moisture from the dead body and created a natural mummy.
 However, the Egyptians discovered that if the body was first placed in a coffin, it would not be preserved.

-In order to ensure that the body was preserved the Ancient Egyptians began to use a process called mummification.
+In order to ensure that the body was preserved the Ancient Egyptians began to use a process called mummification to produce their mummies.
 This involved embalming the body and then wrapping it in thin strips of linen.

 The mummification process took around 70 days and involved the following steps: